Riley Greene Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA among all league pitching staffs (3.79).
+- The Rays have a 3.76 team ERA that ranks second across all MLB pitching staffs.

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (117 total, 1.1 per game).
+- Rays pitchers combine to surrender 117 home runs (one per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.